-Exercise 1.
+Exercise 6.
 The tortoise-and-hare implementation of circularity checking we gave has an assertion, t != NULL, which we can't prove with the given loop invariants.
 What loop invariants would allow us to prove that assertion correct?
 Can we write loop invariants that allow us to prove, when the loop exits, that we have found a cycle?

-Exercise 2.
+Exercise 7.
 Consider what would happen if we pop an element from the empty stack when contracts are not checked in the linked list implementation?
 When does an error arise?

-Exercise 3.
-Complete the implementations of stack as defined at the beginning of Section 6, dispensing with the bottom pointer, terminating the list with NULL instead.
+Exercise 8.
+Complete the implementations of stack as defined at the beginning of Section 6, dispensing with the floor pointer, terminating the list with NULL instead.

-Exercise 4.
+Exercise 9.
 Consider an implementation of queues as linked list such that enq and deq return to their caller a new header to the front and back of the underlying linked list each time they are called.
 Engineer a series of enq and deq operations that, starting from a valid queue, will result in a data structure that does not satisfy the representation invariant of queues (i.e., result in a broken queue).

-Exercise 5.
-Here's a simple idea to check that a linked list is acyclic: first, we keep a copy of the start pointer.
-Then when we advance p we run through an auxiliary loop to check if the next element is already in the list.
+Exercise 10 (sample solution on page 23).
+Here's a simple idea to check that a linked list is acyclic: first, we make a copy p of the start pointer.
+Then when we advance p we run through an auxiliary loop to check if its next element is already in the list.
 The code would be something like this: